The kidneys are two bean-shaped organs located behind the abdominal organs and just under the rib cage.

 Doctors are not sure why simple kidney cysts form.
 Other than aging, there are no real risk factors for developing simple kidney cysts.
 Interestingly, diet and lifestyle factors do not seem to impact the risk of developing these cysts.

 Simple kidney cysts are fairly common as people age, however.
-In fact, up to 25 percent of adults over age 40 and half of those over 50 develop simple kidney cysts at some point.
+In fact, up to

 Additionally, men may be slightly more likely to develop simple kidney cysts than women.